jrpike/DiscordMemeBot/README.md

 	- LINE 1: bot_token
 	- LINE 2: main_channel_id
 - Only images (.jpg, .jpeg, .png, or .gif only) posted to the main channel will be uploaded to the FTP server
+- Incorrectly formatted commands (e.g. no such template) will be reacted to with a random emoji from the "bad_reacts_file"